Pac-Man: Legacy

 Guinness World Records has awarded the Pac-Man series eight records in Guinness World Records: Gamer's Edition 2008, including "Most Successful Coin-Operated Game".
 On June 3, 2010, at the NLGD Festival of Games, the game's creator, Toru Iwatani, officially received the certificate from Guinness World Records for Pac-Man having had the most "coin-operated arcade machines" installed worldwide: 293,822.
 The record was set and recognized in 2005 and mentioned in the Guinness World Records: Gamer's Edition 2008, awarded in 2010.
 In 2009, Guinness World Records listed Pac-Man as the most recognizable video game character in the United States, recognized by 94% of the population, above Mario who was recognized by 93% of the population.
 In 2015, The Strong National Museum of Play inducted Pac-Man to its World Video Game Hall of Fame.
 The Pac-Man character and game series became an icon of video game culture during the 1980s.

 The game has inspired various real-life recreations, involving real people or robots.
 One event called Pac-Manhattan set a Guinness World Record for "Largest Pac-Man Game" in 2004.

 The business term "Pac-Man defense" in mergers and acquisitions refers to a hostile takeover target that attempts to reverse the situation and instead acquire its attempted acquirer, a reference to Pac-Mans energizers.
-The "Pac-Man renormalization" is named for a cosmetic resemblance to the character, in the mathematical study of the Mandelbrot set.
+The "Pac-Man renormalization" is named for a visual resemblance to the character, in the mathematical study of the Mandelbrot set by Dudko, Lyubich, and Selinger.
 The game's popularity has led to "Pac-Man" being adopted as a nickname, such as by boxer Manny Pacquiao and the American football player Adam Jones.

 In 2012, the Pac-Man was inducted into the permanent collection of the Museum of Modern Art (MoMA) in New York City.
 This addition was part of an initial selection (Wave 1) of fourteen video games.

 On August 21, 2016, in the 2016 Summer Olympics closing ceremony, during a video which showcases Tokyo as the host of the 2020 Summer Olympics, a small segment shows Pac-Man and the ghosts racing and eating dots on a running track.